journeymonitor/control/README.md

 browser.
 For convience there is also a shortcut to get into the mysql-shell in the db container:

-    selenior-docker mysql-console
+    journeymonitor-docker mysql-console

 ### Other info

-At app/Resources/selenior-control.sqlite-dev.dist.gz you'll find an sqlite3 database file that contains the user 'demo-user@journeymonitor.com' with password 'demo123'.
+At `app/Resources/journeymonitor-control-dev.sqlite3.dist.gz` you'll find an sqlite3 database file that contains the user 'demo-user@journeymonitor.com' with password 'demo123'.
 The user has some testcases and testresult data.
-Simply unzip to /var/tmp/selenior-control.sqlite-dev.
+Simply unzip to `/var/tmp/journeymonitor-control-dev.sqlite3` if you want to use it.

 ## Styleguide